 - Luxury | Hotel Praza Quintana | Hotel Altaïr | Parador de Santiago – Hostal Reis Catolicos |

-Camino planning resources
+Camino Frances planning resources

 - Learn more about the Camino de Santiago | The Camino de Santiago – detailed guide |